Halloween in Williamsburg Virginia 2022

 Do you believe in ghosts?
 Colonial Ghosts, one of the Top 10 Ghost Tours in America, might convince you.
 Promising a genuine experience with real hauntings, Colonial Ghosts is backed by renowned psychics, investigators, and guests who claim to have witnessed paranormal activity.
 Even if you don’t happen to get a visit from a ghost, Colonial Ghosts is also an extremely informative and immersive experience.
 With up to 18 stories dealing with Colonial History, the Civil War, the Spanish Flu, and other historical events that are often glanced over when discussing the history of Williamsburg, you’ll be possessed by a need to learn more. colonialghosts.com

-Visit the Williamsburg Farmers Market in Merchants Square, selling fresh and seasonal products from local growers and producers.
+Visit the Williamsburg Farmers Market in Merchants Square, selling fresh and seasonal products including fresh seasonal produce, meats, seafood, baked goods, honey, cheese, cut flowers, handmade soaps, and more.

 Halloween Events for the Kids